Relevance

 Social relevance is a concept coined for the study of educational systems, especially university or higher education systems.
 It is understood as the degree of adaptation or commitment that a university has with respect to the social context in which it develops.
 This concept can be applied to any type of specialized study institute.

-You may be interested: Tangible
+You may be interested: Am and Pm

 That is to say, a university degree whose study projects have absolutely nothing to do with the social reality of the people around it is a degree with little social relevance.